-Women who least can afford salary decreases experience the largest pay penalty for motherhood.
+Women least able to afford salary decreases experience the largest pay penalty for motherhood.

-This inequity can be minimized by implementing measures suggested Deborah J. Anderson, then of University of Arizona with Melissa Binder and Kate Krause of University of New Mexico:
+This inequity can be minimized with measures suggested Deborah J. Anderson, then of University of Arizona with Melissa Binder and Kate Krause of University of New Mexico:

 -Flexible work arrangements (ROWE), although some research indicates that this type of flexibility can result in lower salaries,